“Improving safety in the U.S. workplace since 1991”

 (3) In the United States, 77% of all illicit drug users are EMPLOYED!

-Adam- Can you give me a rough estimate of how much it costs to test one applicant
+Adam- Can you give me a rough estimate of how much the drug testing cost is to test one applicant?

-OHSsm- OHS, Inc. is a national company with drug testing clients in all 50 states and we charge from a low of $30 per drug test to a high of $55.
-The “volume” of testing done by the client annually is the primary variable which applies.
-As with my competitors, a substantially lower per-test price is offered to a company doing 5,000 to10,000 or more tests annually than to a company doing only 500-1,000 drug tests…or only 5-10 tests each year.
-Our cost for “specimen collection” at the clinic we must use nearby the client’s location(s) also impacts the price (up or down) we ultimately charge.
-Those costs (the specimen collection, alone) vary around the country from as little as $8 to as much as $35, although the national average is likely about $12.
+OHS- OHS, Inc. is a national company with drug testing clients in all 50 states.
+Our drug testing cost ranges between a low of $34 per drug test to a high of $42.
+The "volume" of testing done by the client annually is one variable which applies to drug testing cost.
+As with my competitors, a lower drug testing cost is offered to a company doing 5,000 to 10,000 or more tests annually than to a company doing only 50-100 drug tests or only 5-10 tests each year.
+Since we offer services in all 50 U.S. states, our cost for "specimen collection" at the clinic or other site we must use nearby the client's location(s) also impacts cost what we ultimately must charge.
+Those costs (the specimen collection, alone) vary around the country from as little as $8 to as much as $35, although the national average is likely about $15.
+Regardless, the collection price is always INCLUDED in any drug testing cost we quote.

-Adam- I know that there are different types of tests (blood, urine, hair), which is most effective and what is the cost difference amongst them
+Adam- I know that there are different types of tests (blood, urine, hair), which is most effective and what is the drug testing cost difference amongst them?

-OHSsm-For the most part, forget blood.
+OHS- For the most part, forget blood.
 Blood is tested for illicit drugs only in extreme or unique cases (e.g., the tested individual is unconscious, due to an accident) and in some Court-ordered cases.
-During 2008, an estimated 55 million drug tests were performed n the United States on job applicants, existing employees who were randomly tested, employees who had or caused a workplace accident or injury, certain federal and state prisoners, certain parolees, recovering addicts, moms or dads who were drug tested by court-order as a result of child custody cases, et al. More than 90% of those 55 million drug tests were performed using urine specimens, not blood.
+During 2008, an estimated 55 million drug tests were performed in the United States on job applicants, existing employees who were randomly tested, employees who had or caused a workplace accident or injury, certain federal and state prisoners, certain parolees, recovering addicts, moms or dads who were drug tested by court-order as a result of child custody cases, et al. More than 95% of those 55 million drug tests were performed using urine specimens, not blood.
+Urine testing is favored over blood testing and hair testing primarily because of the drug testing cost differences.

-OHSsm-The companies that sell the stuff that claim to help you cheat also claim 100% success.
+OHS- The companies that sell the stuff that claims to help you cheat also claim 100% success.
 I highly doubt it.

 Laboratories disagree too, countering that advances in lab analysis have enabled them to detect most if not all such attempts.